 Documentation: Detailed records must be maintained throughout the entire cremation process, including information about the identity of the deceased, the date and time of the cremation, and any medical devices or implants present.

-Cremation container requirements: Maryland law does not require using a casket for cremation.
-Families have the option of using a simple container made of combustible materials, such as a cardboard casket, or an alternative container specifically designed for cremation.
-The choice of container may depend on personal preference or any specific requirements set by the funeral home or crematory.
+Cremation container requirements: Maryland law does not require a casket for cremation services.
+Families may use a simple container made of combustible materials, such as a cardboard casket, or an alternative container specifically designed for cremation.

 Crematory requirements: Crematories must meet specific standards and obtain the necessary permits and licenses to operate legally in Maryland.